Prospects for Observing the Microquasar SS 433 with the LACT Array: Evaluation of Observational Capabilities

 Considering the LHAASO results (Fig.~1e in \cite{lhaaso2024ultrahigh}), which suggest that the hadronic-origin emission still makes a substantial contribution below 100~TeV, we extended the spectral range of the LHAASO-like extended source by including this additional hadronic component.
 In the simulation, we constructed a three-component model consisting of the central hadronic component and the two leptonic jet components, following the spatial and spectral characteristics inferred from LHAASO observations.
 The same three-component configuration was adopted in the fitting procedure to evaluate how well LACT can recover the central hadronic emission under different energy thresholds and observation times.

 As shown in Fig.~\ref{fig:hard}, for energies above 30~TeV, LACT would be able to marginally detect (3$\sigma$ significance) the central hadronic component after about 50 h of observation.
-When the threshold is increased to 50~TeV, achieving a similar significance would require approximately 100~h of exposure.
-At higher energies (e.g., above 100~TeV), although the hadronic component becomes increasingly dominant relative to the leptonic emission, the photon statistics are too limited for a significant detection.
+When the threshold is increased to 50~TeV, achieving a similar significance would require approximately 100 hours of exposure.
+At higher energies (e.g., above 100~TeV), although the hadronic component becomes increasingly dominant relative to the leptonic emission, as shown in Fig.~\ref{fig:cm-3s}, the photon statistics are too limited for a significant detection.
 These results indicate that LACT’s excellent angular resolution enables it to start resolving the hadronic-origin emission in the tens-of-TeV range within a feasible observation time.